YellowOnion/steam-runtime-tools/README.md

 SteamOS 2 'brewmaster' is not suitable, because its amd64 and i386 linux-libc-dev packages are not currently co-installable.

-The most straightforward method is to have a prebuilt version of libcapsule-tools-relocatable:amd64 and libcapsule-tools-relocatable:i386 in your build environment.
+The most straightforward method is to have prebuilt versions of libcapsule-tools-relocatable:amd64, libcapsule-tools-relocatable:i386 and bubblewrap in your build environment.
 For example, you could do the build in a SteamRT 1 'scout' or SteamRT 1.5 'heavy' Docker image that has those packages already.
 Then you can do:

-    meson --prefix=$(pwd)/_build/relocatable-install _build
+    meson --prefix=$(pwd)/_build/relocatable-install -Drelocatable=true _build
     ninja -C _build
     meson test -v -C _build             # optional rm -fr $(pwd)/_build/relocatable-install